D e n s i t y R e l a t i v i t y

 Density Relativity proposes a unified framework in which spacetime, quantum structure, and gauge symmetry emerge from a bounded density phase manifold.
 The theory replaces fundamental spacetime with a compact density configuration space (Y) and a causal ordering mechanism (Z).

 From this, Lorentz geometry arises from bounded ratios, gravity emerges from density gradients, gauge symmetry arises from phase comparison, fermions emerge from ordering topology and mass arises from finite realisation dynamics.
 At macroscopic scales, the framework reproduces established physics.
-At fundamental scales, it predicts that all physical constants and structures originate froma single desnity satuiration scale.
+At fundamental scales, it predicts that all physical constants and structures originate from a single desnity saturation scale.

 For further information, full sets of equations etc., contact the author.